top of page

 Cognitive Behavioral Therapy (CBT)

-CBT approaches, which include Cognitive Processing Therapy (CPT) help you recognize how past experiences distort your present thinking.
+CBT is an evidence-based strategy that helps you recognize how past experiences distort your present thinking.

 By identifying thought patterns that maintain distress, you'll learn practical skills to challenge these perceptions, process memories safely, and reclaim control over your reactions.